 - NSHE faculty and staff (non-University of Nevada, Reno affiliated) are charged $3.00 per request for books and periodical articles plus any associated fees.
-Associated fees may include charges assessed by lending libraries for borrowing materials or supplying photocopies, or charges billed by commercial document delivery suppliers.
+Associated fees may include copyright clearance and charges assessed by lending libraries for borrowing materials or supplying photocopies, or charges billed by commercial document delivery suppliers.

 How Long it Takes to Receive Materials

 - Books and other returnable materials typically arrive within 1-2 weeks.